-Yellow Telltale Light What It Means Ŵ Low Washer Fluid Indicator Light This indicator will illuminate when the windshield washer fluid is low.
+Yellow Telltale Light What It Means Low Washer Fluid Indicator Light - If Equipped This indicator will illuminate when the windshield washer fluid is low.

-Tire Pressure Monitoring Indicator Light
+Tire Pressure Monitoring System (TPMS) Warning Light

-Yellow Telltale Light What It Means (!)
-Tire Pressure Monitoring Indicator Light The warning light switches on and a message is displayed to indicate that the tire pressure is lower than the recommended value and/or that slow pressure loss is occurring.
+Yellow Telltale Light What It Means Œ Tire Pressure Monitoring System (TPMS) Warning Light The warning light switches on and a message is displayed to indicate that the tire pressure is lower than the recommended value and/or that slow pressure loss is occurring.
 In these cases, optimal tire duration and fuel consumption may not be guaranteed.
 Should one or more tires be in the condition mentioned above, the display will show the indications corresponding to each tire in sequence.
-In any situation in which the message on the display is "See manual", it is ESSENTIAL to refer to the contents of the "Wheels" paragraph in the "Technical data" chapter, strictly com- plying with the indications that you find there.

-IMPORTANT: Do not continue driving with one or more flat tires as handling may be compromised.
+Do not continue driving with one or more flat tires as handling may be compromised.
 Stop the vehicle, avoiding sharp braking and steering.
-Repair immediately using the dedicated tire repair kit and contact your authorized dealership as soon as possible.
+Repair immediately using the dedicated tire repair kit and contact your authorized dealer as soon as possible.

 Each tire, including the spare (if provided), should be checked monthly when cold and inflated to the inflation pressure recommended by the vehicle manufacturer on the vehicle placard or tire inflation pressure label.
-If your vehicle has tires of a different size than the size indicated on the vehicle placard or tire inflation pressure label, you should determine the proper tire inflation pressure for those tires.
+(If your vehicle has tires of a different size than the size indicated on the vehicle placard or tire inflation pressure label, you should determine the proper tire inflation pressure for those tires.)

-As an added safety feature, your vehicle has been equipped with a Tire Pressure Monitoring System (TPMS) that illuminates a low tire pressure telltale when one or more of your tires is significantly under-inflated.
-Accordingly, when the low tire pressure telltale illuminates, you should stop and check your tires as soon as possible and inflate them to the proper pressure.
+As an added safety feature, your vehicle has been equipped with a tire pressure monitoring system (TPMS) that illuminates a low tire pressure telltale when one or more of your tires is significantly under-inflated.
+Accordingly, when the low tire pressure telltale illuminates, you should stop and check your tires as soon as possible, and inflate them to the proper pressure.
 Driving on a significantly under-inflated tire causes the tire to overheat and can lead to tire failure.
 Under-inflation also reduces fuel efficiency and tire tread life, and may affect the vehicle's handling and stopping ability.